hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

 2020-04-13 13:30:45 WARN  NativeCodeLoader:62 - Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
 Xiamen Airlines,430462962,9,1,82,2,0,0,0,7,224,11,2,23ccidents_85_99,fatalities_85_99,incidents_00_14,fatal_accidents_00_14,fatalities_00_14
 ```

+### Create a Shared Volume in MAPR

+TODO ... coming soon